groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 ### org.codehaus.groovy.eclipse.quickfix

 Feature of Groovy source editor (.groovy files editor).
 Integration of quick fix suggestions for Groovy language.
-Can either be activated by selecting a statements and pressing <Ctrl> + 1 or by clicking on the error annotation in the .groovy file editor�s overview ruler.
+Can either be activated by selecting a statements and pressing <Ctrl> + 1 or by clicking on the error annotation in the .groovy file editor's overview ruler.

 ### org.codehaus.groovy.eclipse.dsl